 If you're looking to buy a house, you might be wondering if it's a good time to buy a house or if should you wait.
 While there are pros and cons to both options, several factors can influence your decision.
-In this article, we'll explore some of the latest housing trends and data to help you make an informed decision.
+This article delves into the components of the HPSI and explores the implications for the housing market.

-20% of Consumers Say It's a Good Time to Buy a House
+Is it a Good Time to Buy a House?

 ALSO READ: When is the Best Time to Buy a House?